When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Occupations

-More people work in manufacturing and as laborers here in the Mount Pleasant St / Coggeshall St
+NeighborhoodScout's exclusive research identifies the Mount Pleasant St / Coggeshall St

-despite the loss of manufacturing jobs across the nation, this neighborhood remains
+despite the loss of manufacturing jobs nationally, this neighborhood has

 Notable & Unique: Real Estate

 In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Mount Pleasant St / Coggeshall St neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 40.7% of the real estate here is made up of such dwellings, which is higher than 96.5% of all U.S. neighborhoods.